Duration: 5 nights / 6 days

 During periods of strong solar flares the light becomes extremely dynamic producing swirls and flash patterns throughout the sky.
 The colours merge and flash from greens, reds, yellows and violets.
 The sight is awe inspiring.
 The Aurora Borealis is one of the most incredible natural phenomenon’s you will ever witness and we will be with you every step of the way to capture it all.

 On this Northern Lights Iceland special you will receive a masterclass in Aurora techniques from our professional photographer, we will be based in the Pingvallavatn area of Iceland far away from the light pollution of the capital.
-This area is renowned for the amazing views of the Northern Lights which will be enhanced by the Solar Maximum in 2013.
+This area is renowned for the amazing views of the Northern Lights.
 The Pingvallavatn area is surrounded by mountains, volcanoes, lakes, rivers, waterfalls, forests and churches which will be perfect for our Aurora photography.

 We also encourage participants to bring a selection of their work for a review and critique, where our professional tutor will discuss the art of landscape photography composition, how to use the camera to create wow-factor images and how to approach landscape photography with the eye of a pro.